Get Involved

 College Democrats is affiliated with the College Democrats of America (CDA), which was founded in 1932 to boost the presidential campaign of Franklin Delano Roosevelt.
 The CDA is the official student outreach arm of the Democratic Party.
 The organization aims to train and engage new generations of Democratic activists and to shape the Democratic Party with voices from America’s youth.
 In election years, College Democrats mobilize student voters and recruit volunteers for Democratic campaigns, from town council to president of the United States.

-• College Republicans is affiliated with the College Republican National Committee (CRNC), which is the nation’s oldest and largest youth political organization.
-Founded in 1892, the CRNC has more than 250,000 members on more than 1,800 campuses nationwide.
+• College Republicans is affiliated with the NFCR (National Federation of College Republicans) which is the nation’s largest youth political organization.
+The NFCR was founded in 2022 and was created by a committee of College Republicans from around the country including some Huntingdon College students.
 The organization’s purpose is to raise the political awareness of the college community.
 College Republicans members assume an important role in campus politics, assisting certain candidates with their campaigns and keeping a careful watch on issues pertaining to students.
 Although the organization is devoted to politics, it offers a number of service projects each year that not only benefit the campus, but also the community.
 Membership is open to any Huntingdon student who has an interest in supporting the Republican party.

 • The James Madison Society is a new group on campus formed in the footprint of the James Madison Program, which is an international community of scholars whose discussions and focus are in the realm of civic education in colleges and universities.
 This group is the Huntingdon chapter of the Intercollegiate Studies Institute, a conservative educational organization.
 A core value of the group is to promote freedom to explore ideas, which is facilitated by offering various speakers and campus-wide discussions each semester.